Integrative Medicine & Occupational Therapy

-The professional philosophy and foundations of the practice of occupational therapy align with this approach.
+The professional philosophy and foundations of the practice of occupational therapy align with integrative medicine.
 Occupations are meaningful and goal-directed life activities that individuals engage in to occupy their time and attention (AOTA, 2014).
 Some of these activities include self-care, sleep, work, play, leisure, social participation, and education.
 Decreased engagement in necessary or desired activities are analyzed considering individual client factors such as body structures and function, performance skills, performance patterns (i.e., habits, routines, roles), contexts, and environments (AOTA, 2014).
 Therefore, intervention focuses on restoring balance through the therapeutic use of activities that are meaningful to the patient or client.

-Occupational therapists collaborate with their clients to integrate complementary health approaches and integrative health (CHAIH) interventions into the therapy process and plan of care to support participation in meaningful activities (Bradshaw & Kannenberg, 2017).
+Occupational therapists often collaborate with their clients to integrate complementary health approaches and integrative health (CHAIH) interventions into the therapy process and plan of care to support participation in meaningful activities (Bradshaw & Kannenberg, 2017).
 For example, yoga practice can be used as an intervention to improve overall strength, body awareness, and balance for engaging in self-care and mobility tasks as well as reduce stress prior to engagement.
 (Bradshaw & Kannenberg, 2017).

 American Occupational Therapy Association (AOTA).
 (2014).
 Occupational therapy practice framework: Domain and process (3rd ed.).
 American Journal of Occupational Therapy, 68(Suppl.
 1), S1– S48. http://doi.org/10.5014/ajot.2014.682006